Here's Where to Get Free Coffee on National Coffee Day

 Keurig

 This National Coffee Day, Keurig is giving away a weekend trip to the Keurig Coffee House in Lake Waccabuc, New York, including a coffee-centric cooking class, barista art class and coffee-cocktail mixology lessons.
-They'll also receive a year's supply of K-Cup pods and a Keurig K-Café Barista Bar brewer.
+The winner will also receive a year's supply of K-Cup pods and a Keurig K-Café Barista Bar brewer.

 To enter, follow @Keurig on Instagram and tag two friends on this post with whom you'd share the house, using #KeurigCoffeeHouseSweepstakes.
 You can also share the Keurig post or a upload photo of you drinking coffee with #KeurigCoffeeHouseSweepstakes and tag @keurig.